ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.5.0

+- Select what context storage to store data in the node configuration.
+- New dynamic command: `replan`, that can be sent after a restart in order to create a schedule based on the last received prices, provided `file` is used as context storage (alternatively another permanent storage).
+- Some improvements to node status.

 ## 3.4.4

 - Fix bug in Best Save Viewer in the documentation (under FAQ)